What is the Spark Engineering Camp?

 As well as developing a newfound sense of what their future could have in store, the students are also equipped with the skills for realistically achieving these goals.
 Students will actively participate in numerous team building activities (some, but not all, with an engineering focus), as well as fostering a previously undiscovered sense of self through personal development exercises.
 They will learn that an engineering or technical based career is not a distant dream, but in fact a very real possibility, and will be given the inspiration to set challenging and exciting goals, as well as practical ways of achieving them.
 Lastly, the students engage in social and team-building activities, fostering strong relationships with their peers and mentors and immensely enriching the enjoyment level of the camp.

 The camp is entirely run by university student mentors, from a broad range of backgrounds and study disciplines, who encourage the students to unlock their potential and throw themselves wholeheartedly into the week’s activities.
-Both the mentors and students will stay on college at UQ, giving students, many of whom are rural, a small appreciation of college life.
+Both the mentors and students will stay on college at the camp, giving students, many of whom are rural, a small appreciation of college life.